marcpre/personal_blog_eleventy/README.md

 # Topics Ideas
 1. Whats the fastest way to evaluate a product, faster than MVP
 2. Working on the side
+3. Get customers